limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Learning the `root` Dance

-During enumeration of this account, I spotted an interesting file at `/var/www/html-secure/ub3r-s3cur3`
+I spot an interesting file at `/var/www/html-secure/ub3r-s3cur3` during enumeration of the `www-data` account.

 ![secure.png](/assets/images/posts/cyberry-walkthrough/cyberry-17.png)

 It's a list of Latin words.
-Perhaps this is another password list that I can use to brute force SSH?
+Perhaps this is another password list that I can use to brute-force SSH?

 ```
 hydra -L members.txt -P nb-latin -f ssh://192.168.198.128